shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

 #### 2.1.6 Using bash script to pre-launch the ec2 instance

 in launch instance -> Configure Instance Details -> Advanced Details, one can add bash scripts

+{% highlight bash linenos %}
+#!bin/bash
+sudo su
+yum update -y
+yum install httpd -y
+cd /var/www/html
+aws s3 cp s3://udemy-ec2-httpd-server-html .  --recursive
+service httpd start
+{% endhighlight %}

+#### 2.1.7 Autoscaling

+- Autoscaling Launch Configuration (define each instance)
+- AutoScaling Groups (define how to scale(repeat) across AZ using Autoscaling Launch Configuration as primitive instance data)

+#### 2.1.7 EC2 Placment Groups

+- 2 Types
+    - Clustered Placement Group
+        - it is a group of instances within a **single** AZ.
+Placement groups are recommended for applications that need low network latency, high network throughput, or both. 通常用于big data，你不希望数据有高延时(被放在不同AZ)，你希望数据低延时(同一个AZ)
+        - Only certain instances can be launched in to a Clustered Placement Group.
+    - Spread Placement Group
+        - distribute critical data among multiple AZ/region

+-  Examp tips
+    - A clustered placement group can't span multiple AZ while a spread placement group can.
+    - The name you specify for a placement group must be unique within your aws account.
+    - Only certain types of instances can be launched in a placement group (Compute Optimized, GPU, Memory Optimized, Storage Optimized)
+    - AWS recommend homogenous instances within placement groups
+    - You can't merget placement groups
+    - You can't move an existing instance into a placement group.
+You can create an AMI from your existing instance, and then launch a new instance from the AMI into a placement group.

+#### 2.1.8 EFS

+- What:
+    - Previous, when you need block storage for EC2, normally you need pre-provisioning EC2 with EBS and no single EBS can be used by multiple EC2.
+EFS comes to solve this problen.
+It's block storage like EBS, but not pre-provisioning is needed and it can be accessed by multiple EC2 instances.
+    - Suports Network File System verion 4 (NFSv4) protocal
+    - can scale up to petabytes
+    - can support thousands of concurrent NFS connections
+    - data is stored across multiple AZ's within a region
+    - Read After Write Consistency

+### 2.2 Lambda

+- What:
+    AWS Lambda is a compute service where you can upload your code and create a lambda function.
+AWS Lambda takes care of provisioning and managing the servers that you use to run the code.
+You don't have to worry about operating systems, patching, scaling, etc. You ca use Lambda in the following ways:
+    - As an event-drivent copute service where aws lambda runs your code in response to events.
+These events could be changes to data in an Amazon S3 bucekt or an Amazon DynamoDB table.
+    - As a compute service to run your code in response to HTTP requests using Amazion API Gateway or API calls made using AWS SDKs.

+- scale out
+    - Lambda does scale out automatically.
+Note, scale out(more EC2) vs scale up(each EC2 upgrade resouces such as RAM)

+- Price
+    - number of requests
+        - first 1 million requests are free, $0.2 per 1 million requests thereafter.
+    - duration
+        - RAM + time

+- Exam tips
+    - Lambda scales out (not up) automatically
+    - Lambda functions are independent, 1 event = 1 function
+    - Lambda is serverless
+    - Know what services are serverless
+    - Lambda functions can trigger other lambda functions, 1 event can = x functions if functions trigger other fucntiosn
+    - Architectures can get extremely complicated, AWS X-ray allows you to debug what is happening
+    - Lambda can do things globally, you can use it to back up S3 buckets to other S3 butckets.
+    - Know your triggers: api gateway, alexa kits.
+    - Lambda maximum executing time is 5 min.

 ## 3 Monitoring